SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Evaluation

 \subsection{Overall Performance}

 In this section, we report the overall performance of \model for code generation and execution reasoning tasks and compare it with baseline Code LLMs.

 \paragraph{Baselines and Evaluation Metric} We consider four families of open-source Code LLMs as baselines: Code Llama \cite{rozière2024code}, StarCoder2 \cite{lozhkov2024starcoder}, DeepSeekCoder \cite{guo2024deepseekcoder}, and Magicoder \cite{wei2023magicoder}.
 Despite \model having only 6.7B parameters, we include 6.7B, 7B, and 13B variants, both base and instruct versions, if publicly available, totaling 13 open-source models.
-We also compare \model to GPT-3.5-turbo for code generation and execution reasoning to measure the performance gap.
-Results are reported with pass@1 for both EvalPlus and CRUXEval.
+We also compare \model to GPT-3.5-turbo for code generation and execution reasoning to measure the performance gap with closed-source models.
+Results are reported with pass@1.

 \paragraph{\model Achieves Dominant Performance in Code Generation and Execution Reasoning} We show the main evaluation results in Table~\ref{tab:main_result}. \model reports dominant performance in execution reasoning, significantly better than other open-source baselines, including those with 2$\times$ more parameters.
 We also collect results for larger models (e.g., CodeLlama-34B) from the benchmark to compare with \model in Appendix Table~\ref{tab:main_result_plus}.